selipot/selipot.github.io/vitae/index.md

 title: Curriculum Vitae
 image:
   feature: rsmas-panorama.jpg
-  credit: Shane Elipot, A view of Bear Cut and Key Biscayne from RSMAS
+  credit: A view of Bear Cut and Key Biscayne from RSMAS
 ---

 - - -